radargun/radargun/docs/benchmark_configuration/general.md

 The sequence in which RadarGun should be started is the following:

-* start the master.
-Once started, the master will block until all the slaves connected to it.
-The number of slaves expected to connect is equal to `to` attribute, from the `scale` element, or `size` attribute of `cluster` element if you don't use scaling.
+* start the main.
+Once started, the main will block until all the workers connected to it.
+The number of workers expected to connect is equal to `to` attribute, from the `scale` element, or `size` attribute of `cluster` element if you don't use scaling.
-* start `to/size` (see above) slaves
+* start `to/size` (see above) workers
-* after all the slaves are started and connected to the master, the benchmark will start as described in the *Architecture* section
+* after all the workers are started and connected to the main, the benchmark will start as described in the *Architecture* section
-* after the master is started and all the slaves are connected, it is not possible to add/remove/replace slaves
+* after the main is started and all the workers are connected, it is not possible to add/remove/replace workers
-* if one of the slave process fails unexpectedly, then master will shutdown itself and all slaves
+* if one of the worker process fails unexpectedly, then main will shutdown itself and all workers
-* if the master is killed, all slaves shut down.
-This might take a while, depending on the length of the task the slave was executing at the time
+* if the main is killed, all workers shut down.
+This might take a while, depending on the length of the task the worker was executing at the time

-RadarGun comes with a number of scripts that help starting the master and the nodes.
+RadarGun comes with a number of scripts that help starting the main and the nodes.
 They are present in the distribution:

 * see [Building Binaries]({{page.path_to_root}}getting_started/building_binaries.html) for obtaining a distribution and about its content
 * and [Using scripts]({{page.path_to_root}}getting_started/using_the_scripts.html) for information on what each scripts does and how it should be launched